What we do

 Our Entrepreneur-in-Residence program provides a unique opportunity for students to be coached by a seasoned entrepreneur.
 This year, our 2 EIRs offer dedicated office hours to give one-on-one advising to student entrepreneurs and to help support our other programs for entrepreneurs.
-If you're looking for some guidance with your business, sign up for a time below to meet with Victoria Kopyar or Dan Hogan!
-Click here to read more about Dan and Victoria.
+If you're looking for some guidance with your business, sign up for a time below to meet with Arnie Malham or Dan Hogan!
+Click here to read more about Dan and Arnie.

 The Hatchery is Belmont’s entrepreneur co-working space.
 The Hatchery is for students that are interested in starting a business or are in early stages of business development.
 It provides basic business infrastructure and meeting space while creating room for collaborative opportunities.
 Students of any major can apply to have access to The Hatchery, located in the Beaman Student Life Center.

 The Belmont Accelerator is for any Belmont undergraduate student who is launching or running a business.
 This program is for students who are dedicated to learning and growing a business.
 Membership includes dedicated office space, consistent time with our Entrepreneur in Residence, and resources and opportunities to take your business to the next level!
 The Accelerator starts at the beginning of the each semester.

 Student Run Businesses

 The Campus-Based Business Program provides an opportunity for undergraduate students to create and run a variety of retail businesses on campus.
 These opportunities offer experiential learning opportunities for students who do not have a business of their own.
 Approximately 3,400 square feet of prime retail space has been set aside by Belmont University for students to use to develop retail or services businesses.